Hot Springs, 3rd April

 Who knows.
 The only indication we finally find is about the Reps failed attempt to impeach President Clinton.
 What a pity.
 So much interesting stuff – and not a single word about it.

-On the way out we pass again the noble lady with her distinguished charm.
+On the way out again we pass by the noble lady with her distinguished charm.
 Probably she still remembers our imagined question about the cigar.
 And we think her poker face reflects her pain in the ass.

 Then we’re out.
 While the mystery about the cigar’n’Monica remains disclosed we’re definitely astonished what different thinking must have prevailed in the US of the 90ties.
 How open-minded and willing to network all over the world they were.
 What a difference to the current political mainstream of splendid isolation and … whatever – definitely a pity.

 We drive on to Hot Springs.
 A small town in the heartland of Arkansas.
 Astonishingly a place not having an American flair.
-It rather remains us to an old fashioned French spa resort.
+It rather reminds us to an old fashioned French spa resort.

 It’s a place with a row of old baths.
 No longer too functional, mostly taken over by the National Park Service, 1 converted into a brewery, …